Works of mercy: Representation in art

 The painting of the Seven Works of Mercy by Frans II Francken (1605) represents the acts not as a picture cycle, but in one single composition.

 A major work of the iconography of mercy is the altarpiece of Caravaggio (1606/07) in Naples, which was commissioned by the Confraternità del Pio Monte della Misericordia for their church.
 This charity brotherhood was founded in 1601 in Naples.
 The artist painted the Seven Works of Mercy in one single composition.
 Regarding the sharp contrasts of the painting's chiaroscuro, the art historian Ralf van Bühren explains the bright light as a metaphor for mercy, which "helps the audience to explore mercy in their own lives".

 In Methodism

 In Methodist teaching, doing merciful acts is a prudential means of grace.
-Along with works of piety, they are necessary for the believer to move on to Christian perfection.
+Along with works of piety, works of mercy evidence growth in grace and are characteristic of those who have Christian perfection.
 In this sense, the Methodist concern for people at the margins is closely related to its worship.
 As such, these beliefs have helped create the emphasis of the social gospel in the Methodist Church.